MichelAsselin/Work_Samples-Michel_Asselin/README.md

 This repository contains sample data analysis projects demonstrating Python, SQL, and data storytelling skills.

 TL;DR
-- 4 polished projects showing: data cleaning & ETL, exploratory data analysis & visualization, SQL analysis, and storytelling with actionable insights.
+- Polished projects showing: data cleaning & ETL, exploratory data analysis & visualization, SQL analysis, and storytelling with actionable insights.
 - Each project contains a short summary, reproducibility instructions, and a final "Key takeaways" section.

 Contents
 - projects/
   - project-1-name/ (notebook + project README)
-  - project-2-name/
-  - project-3-name/
-  - project-4-name/

 How to view/run the notebooks
 - Quick view: open any notebook on GitHub or use nbviewer.